-Nadal returns to tour with 3-set win over Sock in Washington
+With painful foot, Nadal tops Sock at Washington in return

 Suddenly, with the help of an over-the-shoulder flicked volley, Nadal held again and now led 4-3.
 He was simply far better at the very end.

-Nadal came in with a 5-0 head-to-head mark, although they hadn’t played since 2017, in part because Sock finished 2019 unranked and has been on the lower-level Challenger Tour.
+“You need matches like this to be fitter after months without competing,” Nadal said.

-Nadal now meets 14th-seeded Lloyd Harris, a South African who advanced when his opponent, Tennys Sandgren of the U.S., stopped playing because of rib pain.
+On Thursday, he will meet 14th-seeded Lloyd Harris, a South African who advanced when his opponent, Tennys Sandgren of the U.S., stopped playing because of rib pain.

 Earlier, No. 6 seed Dan Evans lost his first match since testing positive for COVID-19 last month and missing the Olympics.
 Evans was beaten 7-6 (1), 6-0 by Brandon Nakashima of the U.S.